Atlas-OS/docs/docs/getting-started/installation.md

 * [Atlas Playbook](https://atlasos.net/downloads)
 * [64-bit](https://support.microsoft.com/en-us/windows/which-version-of-windows-operating-system-am-i-running-628bec99-476a-2c13-5296-9dd081cdd808) CPU (x86 or 32-bit is not supported)

-!!! warning "Atlas is not pre-activated"
-    Atlas-OS is **NOT** a pre-activated version of Windows.
-You **must** use a valid key to activate Windows before running.
-Before buying a Windows 10 (Professional or Home) license, be sure the seller is trustworthy and the key is legitimate — no matter where you buy it.

 ## :material-video-box: Video Tutorial

-!!! info "Outdated with new installation method"
-	The video guide is currently outdated with the new installation method to install Atlas without a USB.
-If you want to follow along with it, it still works fine, and you can find the old method [here](/getting-started/other-installation-methods/usb/).
-However, if you want to install without a USB and still follow along with it, start from [9:55](https://youtu.be/GoO36Tj5TGE?t=596).

 <iframe width="930" height="523" src="https://www.youtube.com/embed/GoO36Tj5TGE" title="Atlas OS — Installation Guide &amp; Overview (Performant Windows!)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>